Evocalize/slate/source/includes/_audiences.md

 ### HTTP Request

-`POST management/v1/audience/{placeholderId}/grants`
+`GET management/v1/audience/{placeholderId}/grants`

 **Response Codes**:

-- `200 OK` - Returning the Audience Placeholder ID associated.
+- `200 OK` - Returning the grants associated with the Audience Placeholder ID.
 - `403 FORBIDDEN` - User has insufficient privileges or Audience Placeholder does not exist.

 ## Get Audience Placeholder By ID